-(u) The use of narcotics, alcohol or drugs to the extent that the performance of professional duties is impaired.
+(u) Using narcotics, alcohol or drugs to the extent that performing professional duties is impaired.

 (v) Betraying a professional confidence.

-(w) Any conduct, practice or condition that impairs the ability of the licensee to safely and competently engage in the practice of audiology, speech-language pathology or hearing aid dispensing.
+(w) Engaging in any conduct, practice or condition that impairs the ability of the licensee to safely and competently engage in the practice of audiology, speech-language pathology or hearing aid dispensing.

 (x) Providing services or promoting the sale of devices, appliances or products to a person who cannot reasonably be expected to benefit from these services, devices, appliances or products.